Crash With School Bus Critically Injures 18-Year-Old Boy

 While the crash remains under investigation at this time, it appears as though the at-fault driver is 18-year-old Zechariah Price, who failed to yield.

-The Ohio Revised Code 4511.43 Right-of-way rule at through highways, stop signs, yield signs states the importance of this area of the law.
+The Ohio Revised Code 4511.43 Right-of-way rule at through highways, stop signs, yield signs state the importance of this area of the law.
 We would advise those injured in this accident to contact an attorney as soon as possible.
 While the report states that the injuries are minor, they could result in medical bills and lost wages if they continually affect the individual’s quality of life.
 We would recommend seeking the guidance of a lawyer sooner rather than later, helping to ensure the outcome of any claim would be favorable.

 The lawyers at our office have represented those injured in failure to yield accidents, as well as school bus accidents.
 We are aware of the steps to take with accidents of this nature and can guide accident victims through the injury claims process.